Automating Lubrication. Reducing Risk and Costs.

 There’s a lot to be said for the right amount of lubrication at the right time, consistently over the life of a machine.
 Bearings, chains, and gears simply last longer.
 Grease collars form to keep dirt and moisture out.
 Blown-out seals become a thing of the past.

 But lubricating machinery can be a hazardous and time-consuming job.
-Today, automatic lubrication pumps and systems take human beings out of risky situations and make machines more productive.
+Today, automatic lubrication (AL) pumps and systems take human beings out of risky situations and make machines more productive.
 Along the way, they reduce costs, extend equipment life, and solve waste and environmental challenges.
-It’s a naturally growing market in all the geographies that Timken serves, with nearly a 5% compound annual expected growth rate (CAGR) through 2022.

 Timken first entered the lubrication market in 2013 when it acquired Interlube .
 Four years later, the company significantly expanded its portfolio and global reach with the acquisition of Groeneveld and has now incorporated the Interlube brand into Groeneveld.

-This fall, Timken announced a third lubrication acquisition: Germany-headquartered BEKA Lubrication .
+In 2019, Timken announced a third lubrication acquisition: Germany-headquartered BEKA Lubrication.

-“It’s an extraordinary marriage,” says Richard Butler, president of Groeneveld.
-“These two very strong, very proud companies are focused on different applications as their core activities, as well as different routes to market.
-As we bring the two together, we create a powerful force.”
+“It’s an extraordinary marriage,” says Richard Butler, president of Groeneveld-BEKA.
+“These two very strong, very proud businesses are focused on different applications as their core activities.
+As we bring them together, we create a powerful force.”

-BEKA has 900 employees across Europe, Asia, Africa, and North America.
-The company has and is experiencing strong growth.
+BEKA is a growing business with 900 employees across Europe, Asia, Africa, and North America.
 Its commitment to customer service and product innovation has paid off with an impressive portfolio of loyal, longstanding customers and an extensive product line serving a variety of market sectors.

-BEKA secures Timken’s entry into the broader industrial lubrication market, which comprises 85% of the world’s lubrication systems.
-The company’s progressive systems are popular with OEMs making machines for industries, such as wind energy and food and beverage.
+BEKA serves the broad industrial lubrication market, which comprises 85% of the world’s lubrication systems.
+Its progressive systems are popular with OEMs making machines for industries such as wind energy and food and beverage.

-“I see multiple opportunities for taking BEKA’s product and expertise into the industrial side of Timken,” says Butler.
+“I see multiple opportunities for taking BEKA’s products and expertise to Timken’s industrial customers,” says Butler.
 “BEKA went with progressive systems as their technology norm, and now is a leader in that market.
-With BEKA, we have acquired a large range of progressive series pumps, along with a great deal of knowledge and experience of those systems.”
+With BEKA, we have acquired a large range of progressive series pumps, along with a great deal of knowledge and experience with those systems.”

-BEKA’s product line is an ideal complement to Timken’s existing automatic lubrication product line.
+BEKA’s product line complements the Groeneveld product line perfectly.
 Groeneveld leads the off-highway sector with its dual-line lubrication systems, which feed grease over long distances under controlled pressures.
 They are ideal for the large vehicles and equipment you find in seaports, construction sites, and quarries.
 In addition, Timken has the on-highway truck and trailer side of the market covered with Interlube multi-line systems.

-Butler says the geographic alignment between Groeneveld and BEKA is just as complementary as the product alignment.
-“There isn’t a single geography where Groeneveld and BEKA are in direct competition,” he says.
+The geographic alignment between Groeneveld and BEKA is just as complementary as the product alignment.
 BEKA has focused intensively on global expansion in the past few years, more than doubling sales generated outside Germany since 2013.

 Under Timken leadership, the Groeneveld team has also been expanding around the world, active in 48 countries and counting.
 Butler has doubled the number of Groeneveld distributors over the past two years and expects to double it again by the end of 2020.